-- Keep a log sheet of the schools and contacts you meet. - Write a thank you note/letter to the representative you met.
+- Keep track of the schools and individuals you meet. - Write a thank you note/letter to the representative you met.
 Include a more targeted résumé, application, and if requested, any additional information (i.e. transcripts, references). - Contact the school within two weeks to determine that your application materials were received.
-Confirm what additional application materials may be necessary. - Use a variety of job search strategies in addition to job fairs to round out your job search. - Inform the NMHU Career Services Center of any employment offers and any follow-up that may be needed by the employer.
+Confirm what additional application materials may be necessary. - Use a variety of job search strategies in addition to job fairs to round out your job search. - Inform your Career Services Office of any employment offers and any follow up that may be needed by the employer. - Review the teacher job vacancies posted on our website, www.nmhu.edu/careerservices click on Job Postings.
+Jobs are updated daily.